JobStart Scheme - employer guidance

 Your JobStart Scheme job opportunity:

-• will be funded for 25 hours per week at National Living Wage rate (employers can choose to pay a higher wage and offer additional hours - this additional cost must be met by the employer)
+- will be funded for 25 hours per week at National Minimum Wage rate (employers can choose to pay a higher wage and offer additional hours - this additional cost must be met by the employer)

-Can you provide a high level of support to develop both occupational and employability skills to meet JobStart Scheme requirements?
+Please confirm you will provide a high level of support to develop both occupational and employability skills to meet JobStart Scheme requirements?

 Occupational skills